Pentagón Jr.

+Pentagón's career started in México in 2007.
+In 2010, he began to work with AAA, where he is a former Latin American Champion, Mixed Tag Team Champion, World Tag Team Championship and the 2016 Rey de Reyes.
+From 2014 to 2018, he starred in Lucha Underground, a professional wrestling TV series where he is a former Gift of The Gods Champion and Lucha Underground Champion.
+This led to him and his brother to work for more promotions in the United States.
+The following year, they worked for Impact, Pro Wrestling Guerrilla and Major League Wrestling among other promotions, winning several tag team titles.
+He also won the Impact World Championship and the Lucha Underground Championship.

+From 2019 to 2024, Pentagón worked with AEW with his brother also as part of the Death Triangle stable with Pac.
+He became AEW World Trios Champion, AEW World Tag Team Champion, and ROH World Tag Team Champion.

 Early life

-The future Pentagón Jr. was born on February 5, 1985, in Xalapa, Veracruz, Mexico.
-It is unclear exactly how many brothers and sisters he has, but two younger brothers have also become professional wrestlers, best known under the ring names Rey Fénix, and Ikaro.
+Pentagón Jr. was born on February 26, 1985, in Ecatepec, State of Mexico.
+It is unclear exactly how many brothers and sisters he has, but he has a younger brother who is also a professional wrestler, best known under the ring name Rey Fénix.

 Professional wrestling career

-Early career
+Early career (2007–2010)

-As the man behind the Pentagón Jr. mask has never been unmasked in the ring not much is known about his previous history beyond what has been revealed by the man himself, which is traditional in Lucha libre.
-According to Pentagón Jr. he was trained by Skayde, and made his debut in 2007, working as the masked character "Zaius".
+As the man behind the Pentagón Jr. mask has never been unmasked in the ring, not much is known about his previous history beyond what has been revealed by the man himself, which is traditional in Lucha libre.
+According to Pentagón Jr. he was trained by Skayde, and made his debut in 2007.
 His first verified match was on April 9, 2008, where Zaius teamed up with Black Star, losing to his brothers who wrestled as the masked characters Máscara Oriental and El Niño de Fuego.
 He would win his first ever championship on July 26, 2009, when he defeated Mesalla to win the WCW Intercontinental Championship in a Luchas de Apuestas ("bet match") where Zaius put his mask on the line.
 Records are unclear on if or when he lost the championship.